Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Quasi-2D nanoline heat source

 \subsection{Physical mechanisms}

-The fundamental physical mechanisms of above unexpected thermal transport phenomena in different regimes are discussed.
-From~\cref{close_packed2D} or~\cref{physics_packed2D}, it can be found that there are two main thermal transport processes when heat is transferred from the heat source to the heat sink: phonons escape from the heat source to the substrate and phonons transport from the substrate to the heat sink.
-For the first process, the size of the heat source is the key factor, especially $L_h/h$.
+{{Motivated by previous studies of quasiballistic phonon transport~\cite{chen1996,zeng_disparate_2014,Hoogeboom-Pot4846,honarvar_directional_2021,PhysRevApplied.10.054068,PhysRevB.97.014307}, the fundamental physical mechanisms of above unexpected thermal transport phenomena in different phonon transport regimes are discussed qualitatively.}} From~\cref{close_packed2D} or~\cref{physics_packed2D}, it can be found that there are two main thermal transport processes when heat is transferred from the heat source to the heat sink~\cite{zeng_disparate_2014,Hoogeboom-Pot4846}: phonons escape from the heat source to the substrate and phonons transport from the substrate to the heat sink.
+Based on dimensionless analysis~\cite{barenblatt1987dimensional}, for the first process, the size of the heat source is the key factor, especially $L_h/h$.
 For the second process, namely, phonons with high energy are absorbed by the heat sink, the distance $P$ between nanoscale heat source and height $H$ determine the heat dissipation efficiency.
-In addition, the phonon group velocity and relaxation time influence both two transient processes.
+In addition, the phonon group velocity and relaxation time influence both two transient heat dissipation processes.

-$Diffusive$.—When the spatial period is much larger than the phonon mean free path (e.g., $P^*=8$), $P \gg \lambda $ and $L_h \gg \lambda $, the phonon scattering is very sufficient inside both the heat source and substrate areas and phonons undergo a diffusive process.
+Diffusive.—When the spatial period is much larger than the phonon mean free path, $P \gg \lambda $ and $L_h \gg \lambda $, the phonon scattering is very sufficient inside both the heat source and substrate areas and phonons undergo a diffusive process.
 Hence, the Fourier's law is valid and the temperature decreases exponentially.

-$Quasiballistic$.—When the spatial period decreases and becomes comparable to the phonon mean free path, the thermal dissipation mechanisms become much complicated.
-For the first process, $L_h/h$ decreases so that it becomes difficult for phonons to escape from the heat source areas.
-For the second process, if there is only a single nanoscale heat source, when phonons escape from the heat source, there is rare phonon-phonon scattering within the spatial range of a phonon mean free path.
-The insufficient phonon scattering blocks the efficient energy exchange among phonons and a large thermal resistance appears near the outlet position of the heat source.
+Quasiballistic.—When the spatial period decreases and becomes comparable to the phonon mean free path, the thermal dissipation mechanisms become much complicated.
+For the first process, $L_h/h$ decreases so that it becomes difficult for phonons to escape from the heat source areas. {{For the second process, if there is only a single nanoscale heat source, as shown in~\cref{physics_packed2D}(a), when phonons escape from the heat source, there is rare phonon-phonon scattering within the spatial range of a phonon mean free path.}} The insufficient phonon scattering blocks the efficient energy exchange among phonons and a large thermal resistance appears near the outlet position of the heat source~\cite{chen1996,chen_non-fourier_2021}.